hashicorp/terraform-provider-google/website/docs/r/compute_interconnect_attachment.html.markdown

   IPv4 address + prefix length to be configured on the customer router subinterface for this interconnect attachment.

+* `pairing_key` -
+  [Output only for type PARTNER.
+Not present for DEDICATED].
+The opaque identifier of an PARTNER attachment used to initiate provisioning with a selected partner.
+Of the form "XXXXX/region/domain"

+* `partner_asn` -
+  [Output only for type PARTNER.
+Not present for DEDICATED].
+Optional BGP ASN for the router that should be supplied by a layer 3 Partner if they configured BGP on behalf of the customer.

 * `private_interconnect_info` -
   Information specific to an InterconnectAttachment.
 This property is populated if the interconnect that this is attached to is of type DEDICATED.
 Structure is documented below.

+* `state` -
+  [Output Only] The current state of this attachment's functionality.

 * `google_reference_id` -
   Google reference ID, to be used when raising support tickets with